zotonic/zotonic/doc/ref/modules/mod_admin.rst

 .. highlight:: javascript

-The template must contain Javascript which modifies the `tinyInit` variable just before the editor is started.
+The template must contain JavasSript which modifies the `tinyInit` variable just before the editor is started.
 For example, to tweak the "paste" options you can put the following in the template::